InstituteforDiseaseModeling/laser/docs/software-overview/components/demographics.md

  1. check that their age is greater than their lifespan (or that the current timestep is greater than their ‘sim day of death’) in each component that cares, or

- 2. Set an active flag to false or a dead flag to true.
+ 2. Set an active flag to "false" or a dead flag to "true."

  The second approach is simpler, and avoids doing millions of comparison operations, at the cost of an additional property.
 Note that many component operations (step functions) can be done without checking whether the agent is alive, because, for example, as long as transmission never infects a dead person, decrementing all non-zero infection timers will only operate on live agents.

-Finally, while you can set lifespans using any algorith you want, `laser_core.demographics.kmestimator` is provided to support these calculations.
+ Finally, while you can set lifespans using any algorithm you want, `laser_core.demographics.kmestimator` is provided to support these calculations.

 ## Population pyramids